Barcelona climate – weather in Barcelona in spring, summer, autumn and winter

 Whether you are heading to Barcelona to relax on the beach, see Gaudi’s masterpieces or to use the city as a base for your ski holiday in the Pyrenees, see below what weather to expect in this corner of Spain at different times of the year.

 Winter in Barcelona

 Barcelona has a subtropical Mediterranean climate which means warm winters and hot summers.
-The average daytime temperatures during the coldest winter months on the coast of Andalusia rarely ever drop below 14 ˚Celsius.
+The average daytime temperatures during the coldest winter months on the coast of Catalonia rarely ever drop below 14 ˚Celsius.

 At night the average winter temperatures in Barcelona are of about 5 ˚Celsius and frost is rare, especially in the strict city centre and near the waterfront.

 Please note that only about a 2 hour drive separates Barcelona from the closes ski resorts of the Pyrenees, where both landscapes and climate change drastically to what you may experience by the coast.
 Many of the ski resorts near Barcelona, both in Spain and Andorra, for example Baqueira-Beret, Grandvalira, Masella, or La Molina, are open already in November, so technically before winter and the ski season lasts there usually until March or early April.

 See detailed weather chart for Barcelona.

 Spring weather Barcelona